cxqNet/MASSeg/README.md

 ### Datasets Preparation
-The dataset "MOSE+" can be downloaded from [this BaiDuPan link]( https://pan.baidu.com/s/1pVRdRqkbX5gKf83YwnVc8Q?pwd=wc7n).
+The dataset "MOSE+" can be downloaded from [this link of BaiDuPan]( https://pan.baidu.com/s/1pVRdRqkbX5gKf83YwnVc8Q?pwd=wc7n).
 Please place it in the `data_mds2e` folder and confirm the file structure as follows:
 ```
 MASSeg
     |- data